2023 British Columbia Income Tax Calculator

 For Individuals Using Standard Mail

-If you’re a resident in British Columbia and you’re mailing your tax return through standard mail, send it to:
+If you live in British Columbia and want to mail your tax return by regular mail, send it to:

 Canada Revenue Agency